UnEnanoMas/AntiGenerationWorldScreen/README.md

 ### How to use?

-- Download this plugin and put it in the 'plugins' folder and restart the server.
+- Download this plugin and put it in the `plugins` folder and restart the server.
 And that's it, and the bug won't show up on the server anymore!

 ---